-- you only use customer fields in the script which are present in the customer data model of the customer group where the Search (Result) Action script will be used!
-For example: To reference the name of a contact, the exact field name has to be used (customer\name in the example above)!
+- 1 Please make sure that - you only use customer fields in the script which are present in the customer data model of the customer group where the Search (Result) Action script will be used!
+For example: To reference the name of a contact, the exact field name has to be used (customer_name in the example above)!
 Hence, before implementing a Search (Result) Action script, it is recommended that you check the customer data model for the required fields. - the customer group has been assigned to the queue where new tickets should be created.